Wednesday, April 3, 2013

 #2 Microsoft through its skilled developer base is able to feed and keep alive an old dinosaur of 32-bit libraries and compatibility layers inside 64-bit OS versions to support both the arches ensuring that point-n-click usability.

-On Linux desktop 64-bit architecture has it's own set of irritants.
+On Linux desktop, 64-bit architecture has it's own set of irritants.
 And when you try to run a mix of 64- and 32-bit apps it misbehaves.
 There are some endeavors like multi-arch in Debian, but it's still not there.

-32-Bit (Un)Success story and some How-To's on my home pc.
+32-Bit (Un)Success story and some How-To's

 Showstoppers: Cisco AnyConnect, Teamviewer, Skype